Bringing the world to your classroom

 Sarah Flynn is the Director for the Centre for Global Education.
 She has a BSc in Molecular Genetics, an MA in Sociology, and is currently completing a PhD in Sociology at the University of Alberta.
 Sarah has worked in both biomedical and clinical research and was formerly the Assistant Director, Institute for Sexual Minority Studies and Services, University of Alberta.
 Sarah has been a sessional instructor and has a number of peer reviewed publications in her cv.
 Sarah also likes to think she makes the best double chocolate chip toffee cookies.
 Ever.

-Online Education Coordinator
+Online Learning Coordinator